A hot, sore finger and maybe even a throbbing feeling – these are symptoms that many have experienced.

 Insider tip: Experience the power of our foot bath salt for your nail care

-Treat your feet and nails to an extra dose of care with our specially developed foot bath salt from Health Routine .
+Treat your feet and nails to an extra dose of care with our specially developed foot bath salts from Health Routine .
 This unique bath salt is not only a treat for tired feet, but also an effective aid in cosmetic care and the prevention of nail infections.

 The power of nature in every pinch: